 - Idle start-stop technology.

 So, don’t give up on the Canadian auto-production products.
 We aren’t out of the game just yet!
 Come to CRS Automotive and let us take care of you.
-We are expecting you in Hamiton and Oakville!
+We are expecting you in Hamiton!